 Payments for Fixed Amount Award partners follow the payment schedule as laid out in the signed MOUs.
 If the MOU includes payment dates, the Finance Manger will check in with one of the Co-Directors of Cultural Heritage Initiatives or another appropriate CHI staff member and inquire if the partner has met the benchmarks for the next payment.
 Upon confirmation of benchmarks being met, the Finance Manager or Executive Director will send payment to the partner and update the Federal Grant Contractor Payments spreadsheet in Dropbox.
 This spreadsheet tracks the current MOUs and payments sent.
-If the MOU includes benchmarks, but no estimated payment dates, the CHI Co-Directors (or other appropriate staff) will alert the Finance Manager when benchmarks have been met and a payment should be made.
+If the MOU includes benchmarks, but no estimated payment dates, the CHI Co-Directors (or other appropriate staff) will alert the Finance Manager or Executive Director will send payment should be made.
+The Finance Manager or Executive Director will send payment to the partner and update the Federal Grant Contractor Sender and a payment should be made.
 The Finance Manager or Executive Director will send payment to the partner and update the Federal Grant Contractor Payments spreadsheet in Dropbox.
 If benchmarks have not been met, Fixed Award Partners will not be paid on the dates on the contract.
 The dates are to be used as a guideline for the timeline of payments, but meeting the benchmarks will be the determining factor for payment.